richstokes/AC_Orchestrate/README.md

-Orchestrator for quickly copying Assetto Corsa and launching server packs on a dedicated server.
+Orchestrator for quickly copying Assetto Corsa and launching (multiple) server packs on a dedicated server.

 ## Requirements